nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 <img src="output_file_photos/filters_output.png" width="675" height="487.5">

 Step 5: Find the attributes for a specific database.
 The attributes will vary to a degree depending on the dataset selected.
-All of the available attributes for a particular species dataset can be accessed and saved to csv files.
+All of the available attributes for a particular species dataset can be accessed and saved to csv file.

 ```Python
 # Attributes get their own file